 MetLife doesn’t offer online quoting for any of their permanent life insurance plans.

 As for auto, MetLife is definitely living up to their promise of big savings.
-A test quote using our standard sample came in with very impressive rates, 30% below the average rate.
+A test quote using our standard sample came in with very impressive rates, 30 percent below the average rate.

 And that’s not even as good as it gets with MetLife, which offers group discounts for many employers – if yours qualifies, you could see even lower rates.
 Add in an auto/home discount for insuring your home as well, and MetLife’s rates can be a seriously good deal.